What is ESM, and what is its value for your organization?

 If service departments combine forces, they should also work in the same software.
 Using the same tool across service departments reduces costs in two ways.
 First of all, you no longer waste money on double licenses and you prevent your employees doing work twice, since your departments will know exactly who does what.
 Your assets will no longer be registered in a different tool at IT, HR, and FM and working together will be easier and much more transparent.

 In addition, you make the customer journey simpler, which is in itself a cost reduction.
 If a customer has no clue where to make a request, they might need half an hour to ask their question to begin with.
-With a single point of contact, it might only take him five minutes, which leaves 25 minutes for him to focus on the things he does best.
+With a single point of contact, it might only take them five minutes, which leaves 25 minutes for them to focus on the things they do best.

 Ready to take the next step?